kubedb/docs/docs/guides/cassandra/update-version/update-version.md

 # Update version of Cassandra

-This guide will show you how to use `KubeDB` Ops-manager operator to update the version of `Cassandra` Combined or Topology.
+This guide will show you how to use `KubeDB` Ops-manager operator to update the version of `Cassandra` Topology.

 ## Before You Begin